by M. Geck/2018

 In 1979 the building is the backdrop for the 50th anniversary pamphlet, “Things Remember-Moreland Hills at 50 Years.”
 From the pamphlet, “Florence Wilker, Giles Road resident in front of the Village Hall with “Red Brick School” council chamber in background.
 School dates from the 1860’s.”

-In 2000 Mayor Croucher and the Historical Society had the floor replaced with the left over wood from the building of the James Garfield replica cabin, and in 2004 Mayor Renda had the room remodeled to reflect the 1880’s look we enjoy today.
+In the year 2000 Mayor Croucher and the Historical Society had the floor replaced with the left over wood from the building of the James Garfield replica cabin, and in 2004 Mayor Renda had the room remodeled to reflect the 1880’s look we enjoy today.